-*Interested in making a layer cake?
-You could: (1) Bake the cake as indicated and slice the cake horizontally to create two layers.
+- Layer Cake: You could: (1) Bake the cake as indicated and slice the cake horizontally to create two layers.
 Double the frosting if desired.
 (2) Double the cake recipe and bake in two separate 9-inch cake pans.
 Fill the pans only 1/2 way full and use any extra batter to make cupcakes.
 Double the frosting recipe as well.

 - Cupcakes: Try using this recipe to make standard size cupcakes or into 24+ mini cupcakes, baking for just 8-9 minutes.
 You can also try this cake with my milk chocolate frosting.